ArneCL/BlogPosts/tomcat7-jsp-simple-tag-file.md

 Note the attribute directive.
 It's saying the tag requires a parameter called 'color' and we can add in run-time expressions if we won't (i.e. not static text only).

+You can also pass a 'type' to the attribute tag.
+This is for when you're passing an object, not a String.
+It must be the fully qualified class name.

 Now reference this from your JSP file:

 		<%@ taglib tagdir="/WEB-INF/tags" prefix="mytag" %>